tobberacing/ButtonKit/README.md

 The kit comes in a Swift Package with a single class that supports all variations of the design.
 All code can be edited as you see fit, so implementing tweaks should be straightforward.

-Instantiate a button to your project either by placing a view in Interface Builder and changing its class to “Button”.
+Instantiate a button to your project either by placing a view in Interface Builder and changing its class to `Button`.
 Or programmatically through 👇

 ````
 public convenience init(width: CGFloat, color: UIColor?, style: Button.Style?, size: Button.Size?)